hughsoong/WS-back-end-2020/README.md

 *Summary*: Your back-end system requires the capacity to process event-driven jobs outside of the HTTP request lifecycle, and you need a reusable pattern to emit events and declare how to process them.
 You have chosen to build a queue backed by a _redis cluster_, with queue logic handled by the library [Bull](https://github.com/OptimalBits/bull).

-*Evaluation*: We must be able to execute your solution, so you should include a sample event queue that uses your queue interface.
+*Evaluation*: We should be able to execute your solution, so you should include a sample event queue that uses your queue interface.
 Demonstrate your working solution in whatever way is easiest.
 A full nodejs webserver is not expected for this assignment, but might make testing easier.

 * Story: As a developer building a new type of event-driven job,
-    * I should be able to use a single interface to declare new events
+    * I should be able to use a single reusable interface to declare new events
     * I should be able to use that same interface to:
         * Specify how an event is processed
         * Set event processing concurrency